-These unusual or hard to find things to do in Ubud will show you all the good reasons to spare some time over the course of your visit to this popular destination in Bali’s central, artistic and cultural heartland.
-You can spend a half day or even up to two, depending on your length of stay, to escape the traffic and the paved townscape that the modern Ubud hub now offers.
-Indeed, Ubud proves there’s more to Bali’s beaches, but there’s still a lot more to see in and around Ubud alone.
+These unusual or hard to find things to do in Ubud show you all the good reasons to spare some time during your visit to Bali’s artistic and cultural heartland.
+Ubud proves there’s more to Bali’s beaches, but there’s still a lot more to see in and around Ubud alone.

 - Highlights Of Bali Full-Day Tour